zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 ### Best Practices
 Once this feature gets into Ray:
-- In general, we recommend this set of APIs to perform collective communication of tensors between distributed actors and tasks, regardless of the device that hosts the tensors (CPU RAM or GPU memory).
+- In general, we recommend this set of APIs to perform collective communication of Python tensors between distributed actors and tasks, regardless of the type of device that hosts the tensors (CPU RAM or GPU memory).
 - We strongly recommend this set of APIs to perform collective communication and point-to-point communication when the tensors are hosted on GPUs.

 ### Tutorials and Examples

 Some working prototypes can be found [here](https://github.com/zhisbug/ray-scalable-ml-design/tree/main/cupy).
-Many of the design here draw some insights from `torch.distributed`.
+Many of the design here draws some insights from `torch.distributed`.

 ### Compatibility